Six Key Strategies to Lower Your EFC

 An Alternative Approach to Paying for College

-You could consider an alternative to lowering your EFC: paying off your mortgage early instead of saving up for college expenses.
+You could consider an alternative to lowering your SAI: paying off your mortgage early instead of saving up for college expenses.
 By eliminating your mortgage, you can save thousands of dollars in interest.
 Plus, if you don’t have a mortgage payment by the time your child starts college, you can use that money to cover educational expenses.

 Increase Your Chance for Financial Aid